 Oregano has been shown to improve gut health by improving the intestinal barrier.
 A disrupted intestine is usually seen in inflammatory conditions like Crohn’s disease, food allergies, acute pancreatitis, and acute or chronic colitis.

-A break in the intestinal barrier is caused by an imbalance in bacterial load which leads to inflammation,and in turn breaks down intestinal lining and causes the gut to “leak”.
+A break in the intestinal barrier is caused by an imbalance in bacterial load which leads to inflammation, and in turn breaks down intestinal lining and causes the gut to “leak”.
 It’s important to know that the gut is supposed to have some degree of permeability, because this is how the body metabolizes nutrients from food.
-But increased gut permeability may cause diseases and inflammation, and can be difficult to treat.
+But increased gut permeability may cause diseases and inflammation that can be difficult to treat.

 7. It Might Help Relieve Pain

-Dried Oregano, Oregano Oil & Oregano Extract: What's The Difference?
+Dried Oregano, Oregano Oil & Oregano Extract: Which To Use In Tea

 Dried oregano is simply dried oregano leaves.
 This is what is commonly used in the kitchen and to prepare oregano tea.
 Removing the leaves from the stems is ideal, as the stems are usually not as tasty.